Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

 \subsection{Runge-Kutta Methods}

 Let us consider the initial value problem, which is an ODE together with an initial condition:

-where $\tau$ is the time and $y(\tau)$ is an element of the image of an unknown function in a scalar or vector form that we want to determine, and where $f\left(\tau,y(\tau)\right)$ fulfills the assumptions of the Picard-Lindel\"{o}ff theorem, guaranteeing the existence of a unique solution to Eq.~\eqref{eq: initial value problem}.\\ Since most of the time an analytically closed form is not viable, numerical methods are the only way to obtain an approximate solution.
+where $\tau$ is the time and $y(\tau)$ is an element of the image of an unknown function in a scalar or vector form that we want to determine, and where $f\left(\tau,y(\tau)\right)$ fulfills the assumptions of the Picard-Lindel\"{o}ff theorem, guaranteeing the existence of a unique solution to Eq.~\eqref{eq: initial value problem}.

+Since most of the time an analytically closed form is not viable, numerical methods are the only way to obtain an approximate solution.
 A common way of solving Eq.~\eqref{eq: initial value problem} is with the so-called Runge-Kutta methods (RKMs).
 The RKMs are a class of methods based on the Taylor expansion of $y$ in order to approximate the numerical solution of the ODE at the future time step by using evaluations of $f\left(\tau,y(\tau)\right)$.